The National Folk Festival is a not-for-profit organisation whose mission is ‘to deliver the national annual celebration of folk culture’.

 The exception to this is a Volunteer who is assigned to the Clean Up Team.
 Such Volunteers must purchase a ticket to gain entry to the Festival and, on completion of the minimum of 20 hours volunteer service following the conclusion of that Festival, can complete a Refund Application for the ticket price paid (excluding any booking fee).

-Note that a Volunteer who collects a Season + Camping Pass and fails to complete the minimum 20, 30, or 40 hours volunteer work, will be invoiced for the amount of the Season + Camping Pass unless the Volunteer Officer or Office and Special Events Manager accepts there were special circumstances rendering that person unable to complete the volunteer work.
+Note that a Volunteer who collects a Season + Camping Pass and fails to complete the minimum 20, 30, or 40 hours volunteer work, will be invoiced for the amount of the Season + Camping Pass unless the Volunteer Manager or Office and Special Events Manager accepts there were special circumstances rendering that person unable to complete the volunteer work.

 Volunteer ticket refunds